 Adverse effects of diabetes medication

-Certain medications that a person might use to treat the complications of diabetes and other health problems may also cause adverse effects that contribute to fatigue.
+Certain medications that a person can use to treat the complications of diabetes and other health problems may also cause adverse effects that contribute to fatigue.

-Corticosteroids: A person with diabetes might need to take corticosteroids, such as prednisone, to treat the inflammation, pain, and discomfort that develop due to other conditions and diseases.
+- Corticosteroids: A person with diabetes may take corticosteroids to treat the inflammation, pain, and discomfort that develop due to other conditions and diseases.
 Corticosteroids can cause fatigue with long-term use if a person reduces the dose too quickly or if they affect blood sugar levels.

-- Beta-blockers: Doctors recommend beta blockers for people who have high blood pressure and anxiety.
-However, their slowing effect on a person’s heart rate might lead to chronic fatigue as an adverse effect.
+- Beta-blockers: Doctors recommend beta blockers for people with high blood pressure and anxiety.
+However, their slowing effect on a person’s heart rate can lead to chronic fatigue as an adverse effect.

 Mental and emotional health